sgmurphy/wordpress-plugins/feeds-for-youtube/README.txt

 = 2.1.2 =
 * Fix: Plugin hardening.
-* Fix: Fixed slashes being added to some text based settings.

-= 2.1.1 =
 * Fix: Removed unused files in the "templates" folder.
 * Fix: Fixed a deprecation notice in PHP 8.1+ "strpos(): Passing null to parameter #1 ($haystack) of type string is deprecated"
 * Fix: Custom text that included single quotes would show with slashes on the front-end of the feed.